slafniy/DedTunedProject/README.md

 - Blur - does not require concentration, lasts 2 turns, upcast increases duration by 1 turn
 - Ray Of Enfeeblement - does not require concentration, lasts 5 turns, deals initial 2d8 necrotic damage, upcast increases damage by 1d8
 - Stoneskin - does not require concentration, lasts 10 turns
+- Bestow Curse - does not require concentration

 ### Classes